bitovi/academy/src/react/5-styling.md

 In the example above we're specifying that the top level div should have a color of either black or white depending on the `isActive` prop, and it's background image url is imported from an external file.

-Although this is the simplest way to add styles, it shoulden't be counted out.
-Using inline styles like this is a great way of combining you HTML, CSS & JavaScript all into one neat package.
+Although this is the simplest way to add styles, it shouldn't be counted out.
+Using inline styles like this is a great way of combining your HTML, CSS & JavaScript all into one neat package.
 It's especially useful when your styles will depend on component state or props.

 ### Classes

 Like normal HTML, JSX elements can accept a class attribute (called `className`).
-Classes can either be located in a global style sheet included in the index.html file, or be directly included into a componentt (see below)
+Classes can either be located in a global style sheet included in the index.html file, or be directly included into a component (see below)

 ```jsx
 import './thing.css';